t2trg/2015-ietf94/t2trg-charter.md

 Things (WoT); this is operating on a similar timeline as an RG does in the IETF.
-A parallel activity associated with the IETF can help ensure the common work does not stop at the traditional boundaries of the W3C but considers networking issues as well; however, IETF WGs are more short-term than is required here.
+A parallel activity associated with the IETF can help ensure the common work does not stop at the traditional boundaries of the W3C but considers networking issues as well.
+IETF WGs are also active on these topics, but an IRTF RG can provide a more long-term perspective to the collaboration.

 ## Areas of Interest

 A number of areas of interest have been identified:

-- Understanding and managing the motivation for single-purpose silos and gateways; facilitating a move towards small pieces loosely joined (hence "thing-to-thing"); scaling the number of applications in a single network
+- Understanding the motivation for single-purpose silos and gateways;
+   facilitating a move towards small pieces loosely joined (hence "thing-to-thing"); enabling scaling the number of applications in a single network
 - Deployment considerations; scaling considerations; cost of ownership
 - Management and Operation of Things
 - Lifecycle aspects (including, but not limited to, security considerations)
-- Cooperation with W3C, e.g. on data formats and semantics
+- Cooperation with W3C, e.g. on data models, formats, and semantics

 More exploratory areas of interest include:

-- Operating Things that have multiple masters/stakeholders (including understanding role definitions of devices, owners, operators etc.)
+- Operating Things that have multiple masters/stakeholders (including understanding role definitions of devices, owners, operators, etc.)
 - Exploring the duality of state- and event-based approaches
 - Aspects of distribution (cf. "fog computing"); reliability and scalability considerations